 On February 4, 2022, the United States and European Union (EU) concluded negotiations to allow for resumption of bilateral trade in bivalve molluscan shellfish.
-For the first time since 2011, U.S. producers, beginning in the states of Massachusetts and Washington, are eligible to export live, raw and processed bivalve molluscan shellfish to the EU, including oysters, clams, mussels, and whole or roe-on scallops.
-EU producers in Spain and the Netherlands are also now eligible to export live and raw bivalve molluscan shellfish to the United States.
+U.S. producers, from the states of Massachusetts and Washington, are eligible to export live, raw and processed bivalve molluscan shellfish to the EU, including oysters, clams, mussels, and whole or roe-on scallops.
+EU producers in Spain and the Netherlands are eligible to export live and raw bivalve molluscan shellfish to the United States.